Jookie262/Memory-Game/README.md

 <p align="center">
   <img src="img/test3.png" alt="Game Logo" width="650">
+  A Simple and Fun Memory Game that has custom design which is made with Javascript that you can play with.
 </p>

-A Simple Memory Game made with Javascript you can play with